 CLOSE-UP OF THE CITY’S RELIGIOUS HEART: SIX BUILDINGS FOR ONE CHURCH, THE FLORENCE DUOMO TOUR

 One cannot claim to truly understand Florence without knowing its religious heart, where the Duomo is the protagonist.
+The Florence Duomo Tour is not-to-be-missed.
 Hundreds of years of labor, an infinite building site that gathered into the city thousands of people curious to see the biggest dome of mankind reach the sky, centuries of history of one of the richest medieval cities in the world.
 Florence is its religious complex.
 With the Florence Duomo Tour we will disclose all the secrets of this unique square: the Duomo (Santa Maria del Fiore Cathedral), the Baptistery of St. John with its amazing doors and mosaics, Giotto’s bell tower with its eschatology message, the Crypt of Santa Reparata, the former cathedral, the Dome by Brunelleschi and the Museo dell’Opera del Duomo, recently re-opened after a major renovation.

-THE NEW MUSEO DELL’OPERA DEL DUOMO
+FLORENCE DUOMO TOUR: THE NEW MUSEO DELL’OPERA DEL DUOMO

 NOT-TO-BE-MISSED: THE BAPTISTERY